AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/dynamics-reporting/dynamics-campaigns-and-marketing-lists.md

 Dynamics Campaigns are bucketed in your custom Marketing Channels using the Campaign Type field.
 These can be changed in your Dynamics Customizations menu.

-The values in the Campaign Type menu are pulled into the Bizible Application.
+The values in the Campaign Type menu are pulled into the Marketo Measure Application.
 My Account >> Settings >> Offline Channels.

 For each Campaign Type, it can be mapped to a Channel and Subchannel combination so that each touchpoint that derives from the Campaign will have the correct mapped Channel and Subchannel.